FuelLabs/fuels-ts/apps/docs/src/guide/types/numbers.md

 ## Creating Numbers

-Just like Ethereum, when you pass in a number to a Sway program from JavaScript, you must first convert it to a `BigNumber` object.
+Just like Ethereum, when you pass in a number to a Sway program from JavaScript, you must first convert it to a `BigNum` object.
 Here's how you can do that:

 <<< @/../../docs-snippets/src/guide/types/numbers.test.ts#numbers-docs-1{ts:line-numbers}